archcoding-books/papers/storage/haystack/haystack.md

 Haystress workloads to evaluate Store machines.

-Table 4 characterizes the read and write throughputs and associated latencies that a Store machine can sus- tain under our benchmarks.
-WorkloadAperforms ran- dom reads to 64KB images on a Store machine with 201 volumes.
+Table 4 characterizes the read and write throughputs and associated latencies that a Store machine can sustain under our benchmarks.
+WorkloadAperforms random reads to 64KB images on a Store machine with 201 volumes.
 The results show that Haystack delivers 85% of the raw throughput of the device while incurring only 17% higher latency.

-We attribute a Store machine’s overhead to four fac-
-tors: (a) it runs on top of the filesystem instead of access- ing disk directly; (b) disk reads are larger than 64KB as entire needles need to be read; (c) stored images may not be aligned to the underlying RAID-6 device stripe size so a small percentage of images are read from more than one disk; and (d) CPU overhead of Haystack server (index access, checksum calculations, etc.)
+We attribute a Store machine’s overhead to four factors: (a) it runs on top of the filesystem instead of accessing disk directly; (b) disk reads are larger than 64KB as entire needles need to be read; (c) stored images may not be aligned to the underlying RAID-6 device stripe size so a small percentage of images are read from more than one disk; and (d) CPU overhead of Haystack server (index access, checksum calculations, etc.)

-In workload **B**, we again examine a read-only work- load but alter 70% of the reads so that they request smaller size images (8KB instead of 64KB).
+In workload **B**, we again examine a read-only workload but alter 70% of the reads so that they request smaller size images (8KB instead of 64KB).
 In practice, we find that most requests are not for the largest size images (as would be shown in albums) but rather for the thumbnails and profile pictures.

 Workloads **C,D**, and **E** show a Store machine’s write throughput.
-Recall that Haystack can batch writes to- gether.
+Recall that Haystack can batch writes together.
 Workloads **C,D**, and **E** group 1, 4, and 16 writes into a single multi-write, respectively.
-The table shows that amortizing the fixed cost of writes over 4 and 16 images improves throughput by 30% and 78% respec- tively.
+The table shows that amortizing the fixed cost of writes over 4 and 16 images improves throughput by 30% and 78% respectively.
 As expected, this reduces per image latency, as well.

 Finally, we look at the performance in the presence